The first thing you need to decide in growing an herbal garden is location, whether or not to plant indoors or outdoors.

 - Prepare the soil for planting by loosening it up with a rake or hoe.

 - Dig the holes for the herbs and plant.

 - Label the herbs and surround with other flowering plants or vegetables.

 - Water regularly and that’s it!
 You’ll be surprised to find out that a lot of herbs are actually companion plants.
 Companion plants are plants that work really well together to deter insects from your garden or some may attract bugs to kill other bugs that would ruin and eat your plants.
 Here are a few companion plants to plant with your herbs:

 - Dill: Plant with cabbages, but keep away from carrots

 - Mint: Plant near cabbage and tomatoes

 - Oregano: Plant near any vegetable as it is a good companion to all

 Refer to The Farmer’s Almanac for a complete listing of companion plants.

-And there you have it – how to build an herbal garden. 🙂
+And there you have it – you now know how to build an herbal garden. 🙂